 Munro bagging for beginners – the verdict

-Munro bagging is a fantastic hobby if you enjoy walking up relentlessly steep inclines, and like being outside in the rain, snow, wind and cloud getting cold and wet.
+Munro bagging is a fantastic hobby if you enjoy walking up relentlessly steep inclines and like spending time outdoors in the rain, wind and snow getting cold and wet.
 Despite this it’s also pretty good fun.